Tutorial: Transfer data to Azure Files with Azure Import/Export

 Instead of specifying an email address for a single user, provide a group email.
 This ensures that you receive notifications even if an admin leaves.

-In the Summary:
+In the order summary:

 Step 3: Ship the drives to the Azure datacenter